- Home

 - hair loss or thinning.

-The chemotherapy drug oxiplatin may make your hands, feet, mouth and throat sensitive to cold items (e.g. cold food and drinks, air conditioning), causing pins and needles and numbness.
-Skin rash and increased sensitivity to sunburn are more common if using the chemotherapy drug called fluorouracil (or 5-FU).
+The chemotherapy drug oxaliplatin may make your hands, feet, mouth and throat sensitive to cold items (e.g. cold food and drinks, air conditioning), causing pins and needles and numbness.
+Skin rash and increased sensitivity to sunburn are more common if using the chemotherapy drug fluorouracil or capecitabine.

 For more on this, see Chemotherapy and Managing cancer side effects.

-During chemotherapy, you will have a higher risk of getting an infection or bleeding.
-If you have a temperature over 38°C, or the “shivers and shakes”, contact your doctor or go to the emergency department immediately.
+If you are having chemotherapy, you have a higher risk of getting an infection or bleeding.
+If you have a temperature of 38°C or higher, or the “shivers and shakes”, contact your doctor or go to the emergency department immediately.
 Tell your doctor if you feel more tired than usual, or if you bruise or bleed easily.

 Video: What is chemotherapy?